elmtree-askmo/cloudcannon-app/content/learn/chemistry/how-do-electron-orbitals-relate-to-energy-levels-in-an-atom.md

 _schema: default
 id: 168311
 date: 2025-02-03
-title: >-
-    How do electron orbitals relate to energy levels in an atom?
+title: How do electron orbitals relate to energy levels in an atom?
-article_title: >-
-    How do electron orbitals relate to energy levels in an atom?
+article_title: How do electron orbitals relate to energy levels in an atom?
 date_format: MMM DD, YYYY
 post_on_text: Posted on
 seo:
   title: QuickTakes | Chemistry
   page_description: >-
-    This content explains the relationship between electron orbitals and energy levels in an atom, detailing how electrons are arranged, how this arrangement affects chemical properties, and the role of electron configuration in atomic interactions.
+    This content explains the relationship between electron orbitals and energy levels in an atom, detailing how electron configuration influences chemical properties and the atom's reactivity.
   page_keywords: >-
-    electron orbitals, energy levels, atom structure, electron configuration, chemical properties, reactivity, Aufbau principle, atomic theory, ions, chemical bonding
+    electron orbitals, energy levels, atom structure, electron configuration, chemical properties, atomic theory, reactivity, ionic charge, Aufbau principle, chemical bonding
 author: QuickTakes
 question: >-
     How do electron orbitals relate to energy levels in an atom?